-The primary focus of our investments is prime first and second residential mortgages in the Greater Toronto Area (GTA) and urban Southern Ontario region of Canada.
+The primary focus of the investments is prime first and second residential mortgages in the Greater Toronto Area (GTA) and the urban Southern Ontario region of Canada.

 The Company funds only those borrowers who qualify through a rigorous underwriting process.